amitops2103/1-TOPS-SILICON-ANALOG/ANALOG_PERIPHERAL/DAC/READme.md

 **Reason 3 — Glitch Energy is Irrelevant at Low Frequency:**
 The major-carry glitch (0x7F→0x80) matters in high-speed RF DACs where it folds into the signal band.
 Our DAC is **low frequency** — the output fully settles within each clock period and the glitch decays before the next transition.
 This disadvantage simply does not apply.

-**Reason 4 — Proven at 8-bit Resolution:**
-Deveugele and Steyaert (2006) demonstrated >60 dB SFDR at 250 MS/s with a fully binary-weighted current-steering DAC.
-If binary weighting works at 10-bit/250 MS/s, it is more than sufficient at 8-bit/low-frequency.

 | Criterion | Thermometer | Binary Weighted | Winner |
 |-----------|-------------|-----------------|--------|
 | CPU interface | 8→255 decoder needed | Direct bit drive | **Binary** |